hareluya86/NonRecursiveDFS/README.md

-# NonRecursiveDFS
+# NonRecursiveDFS sorting and printing
+There are a set of common use cases in web applications where you want to use the Depth-First Search algorithm:
+- Generating complex and long SQL SELECT statements with lots of nesting that resembles a tree.
+- Printing a JSON object.
+- Printing HTML objects.

-Sorts a set of uni-linked nodes (node->parent) using the Depth-First Search algorithm and returns the list in the sequence which the nodes will be visited.
+This package sorts a set of uni-linked nodes (node->parent) using the Depth-First Search algorithm and returns the list in the sequence which the nodes will be visited, without using recursion (as they often cause stack overflow exceptions).
+It can also help you print out a Tree structure linearly like a list by implementing a set of methods.

 ## Assumptions:
+- All nodes are part of a Tree - an acyclical graph.
-- TreeNodes are comparable and sorted so that the root node can be found by `List.sort()` method.
+- Nodes are comparable and sorted so that the root node can be found by `List.sort()` method.
 - Nodes are linked to their parent nodes - parents can be found by implementing `DFSTreeNode.getParent()` method.

 ## Usage